 The technique includes non-surgical and surgical extractions.
 Non-surgical extractions are those accomplished with simple elevation and traction.
 These are usually Stage 5 and 6 periodontally involved teeth.
 Instrumentation is limited to simple extraction forceps, fingers, or needle holders.

-Surgical extraction requires
+Surgical Tooth Extraction requires

 - Flap creation

 - X-ray At Agoka Dental, we use Digital X-rays to minimize radiation to our patients.